tethig/turbo-spoon/Installing Python.md

 conda info --envs
 ```

-* To remove an environment and all its packages:
+* To remove an environment (e.g., phipy) and all its packages:
 ```
 conda remove --name phipy --all
 ```

 * You can't change environment names (for good reasons), but you can clone them:
 ```
-conda create --name ben --clone eb-virt
+conda create --name ben --clone phipy
 ```
 (then delete the old one).

 ## Bioconda Notes (early stage)
 The value of conda package management goes beyond python.
 Check out [bioconda](https://bioconda.github.io), a project in which conda is used to distribute otherwise difficult-to-install bioinformatics packages (see below).
-Here are some typical commmands (attribution for these includes bioconda website)
+Here are some typical commmands (and these are taken from [the bioconda website](https://bioconda.github.io)):

-* adding channels (order matters)
+* adding channels (order matters for priority of access)
 ```
 conda config --add channels conda-forge conda config --add channels defaults conda config --add channels r conda config --add channels bioconda
 ```
-* checking channels
+* checking channels (and their priorities)
 ```
 conda config --get channels
 ```